Nikolay Bobrikov: Early life

-Nikolay Ivanovich Bobrikov was born on January 15, 1839, and attended the 1st Cadet Corps.
-Upon graduation, he became a lieutenant and served in the Imperial Guards.
-After which he served in the Kazan military district and as divisional chief-of-staff in Novgorod.
+Nikolay Ivanovich Bobrikov was born on January 15, 1839 in the village of Strelna near Saint Petersburg and attended the 1st Cadet Corps.
+Upon graduation, he became a lieutenant and served in the Russian Imperial Guard.
+After which he served in the Kazan Military District and as divisional chief-of-staff in Novgorod.
 He became a colonel in 1869.
-A year later he was transferred to Saint Petersburg for special duties in the Imperial guard.
-This gave Bobrikov access to the Imperial court.
+A year later he was transferred to Saint Petersburg for special duties in the imperial guard.
+This gave Bobrikov access to the imperial court.
 In 1878 he became a major general.